Code-Institute-Submissions/project-1-employee-site-hub/README.md

 ### Known Bugs

 -   On small mobile devices the vision container touches the top of the Navigation Bar.
 -   In the Behaviours container I wanted to concatenate the Behaviour with the icon, I did not have time to complete this requirement.
-Therfore on some screens the Behaviour may not have the icon beside it, because it is on the line above
+Therefore on some screens the Behaviour may not have the icon beside it, because it is on the line above

 ## Deployment